christwopointoh/collectivo/docs/index.md

 # Welcome to the Documentation of Collectivo

-Collectivo is an open-source membership platform for communities and collectives.
-It is designed with a modular structure that makes it easy to customize and extend the platform for the needs of different organisations and integrate multiple tools into a single application.
+Collectivo is an open-source platform for community projects.
+It is designed with a modular structure that makes it easy to customize and extend the platform for the needs of different organisations.
+It can thus be used to integrate multiple tools into a single platform and provides a framework to develop new applications.

-The functionality of the platform can be composed through different extensions.
+The range of functions can be composed through the use of extensions.
 At the moment, there are built-in extensions for the management of memberships, emails, payments, and shifts.
 Custom extensions can further be added as both internal apps or external microservices.

 This project is in an early stage of development.
-It is a collaboration of the the Austrian cooperative [MILA](https://mila.wien/) and the IT collective [convive\*](http://convive.io/) - funded by the
+It is a collaboration of the Austrian cooperative [MILA](https://mila.wien/) and the IT collective [convive\*](http://convive.io/) - funded by the
 [AK Wien Digifonds](https://wien.arbeiterkammer.at/digifonds).